-It remains clear that our mental health and wellbeing is and will continue to be negatively impacted.
+It remains clear that our mental health and well-being are and will continue to be negatively impacted.

 Young people are particularly susceptible.
-In Australia, even before the pandemic, we’ve seen an ever-increasing level of psychological challenge in our children and youth.
-Add to this the complex levels of uncertainty caused by the pandemic and the consequent impacts on their education, home life, work and friendships, and it becomes obvious that young people need support for their mental health now, more than ever.
+In Australia, even before the pandemic, we’ve seen an ever-increasing level of psychological challenges in our children and youth.
+Add to this the complex levels of uncertainty caused by the pandemic and the consequent impacts on their education, home life, work, and friendships, and it becomes obvious that young people need support for their mental health now, more than ever.

 We all have the power to support others and make people feel part of a community.
 When physical distance restrictions are the norm for so many, the simple act of connection becomes that much more important.

 I encourage everyone to get on board and share what works for you and remind those around you that you care and that you are willing to listen and help.

 We can get through this together.
 We are grateful to Facebook Australia for providing support as a major partner to reach millions of Australians across the country using Facebook and Instagram's new and timely program.

 If you or someone you know needs support, services are available 24/7: